The Shobies' Story: Characters

 Asten: Six years old; child of Oreth and Karth.

 Betton: Son of Tai.
 From Terra.
 Eleven years old.

 Gveter: He has more recent information and presumably a better understanding about their mission than the others, but it has to be pried out of him.
 Only twenty-five, the only Cetian in the crew, much hairier then the others, and not gifted in language, he spends a lot of time on the defensive.
 He often lectures the others about their propertarian habits; but he clings steadfastly to his knowledge, because he needs the advantage it gives him.
 For a while he speaks only in negatives and outdebates the others using his knowledge of certain physico-philosophico-techo-matter.
-He is from Annares and has a notable accent.
+He is from Anarres and has a notable accent.
 Gveter has a mane on his head, a pelt on his limbs and body, fuzz on his feet and a silvery nimbus (of hair) on his hands and face.

 Karth: Gethenian; father of Asten and mother of Rig.

 Oreth: Gethenian; risk taker; mother of Asten and father of Rig.
 They left Terra when they were eighteen.

 Rig: Four years old; child of Oreth and Karth.

 Shan: Offers Betton fatherly-brotherly warmth, but he sought no formal crew relation with him or anyone.
 Also from Terra Shan is dark in appearance and an elegant dancer.
 He is interested in Tai, but she is non-responsive.
 Although friendly he can be controlling, and is the protagonist in the sequel Dancing to Ganam.

-Sweet Today: a big, tall, heavy, Hainish woman in her late fifties, with a slow and comfortable voice.
-She asked to be Grandmother to Rig, Asten, and Betton, and was accepted.
-As Hainish is the lingua franca of the crew she is the comptroller of the ship.
+Sweet Today: A tall, heavy, Hainish woman in her late fifties, described as having a slow, calm voice.
+She is asked to be Grandmother to Rig, Asten, and Betton, and accepts.
+As Hainish is the crew's lingua franca, she serves as the ship's comptroller.

 Tai: Parent of Betton.
 From Terra.
 Does not like to be touched.

 Lidi: A Terran; seventy-two Earth-years old and not interested in grandmothering.
 Lidi had been navigating for fifty years, and there is nothing she doesn't know about NAFAL (nearly as fast as light) ships, although occasionally she forgets that their ship is the Shoby and calls it the Soso or the Alterra.
 She has spent her career staying away from Terra.